-- Some people, such as John Cochrane, think we should have 100 percent equity banking - Basic idea: you purchase floating value shares with a bank - ► The bank invests your money.
-The value of your shares fluctuate with the value of the bank's assets it has invested - You can sell shares at any time at market prices and use proceeds to conduct transactions - Cochrane argues that there can be no runs in this setup
+Some people, such as John Cochrane, think we should have 100-percent equity banking

+Basic idea: you purchase floating value shares with a bank.
+This is equity/stock, not debt!

+The bank invests your money.
+The value of your shares fluctuate with the value of the bank's assets it has invested

+You can sell shares at any time at market prices and use proceeds to conduct transactions

+Cochrane argues that there can be no runs in this setup